Climate / Sustainability / Environment Reporting

 By calculating their own emissions and making in-house reductions, in addition to increasing awareness and supporting local businesses and residents, carbon emissions can be reduced across each local authority area and therefore across the country as a whole, meeting the government's climate change targets.

-The information on this page is also available as a downloadable pdf (289KB).
+The information on this page is also available as a downloadable document (PDF 289KB).

 We are committed to reducing its carbon footprint and improving environmental performance year on year.